hectorscout/slack-alfred/README.md

 * Slash Commands
   * Create a slash command
   * Command: is whatever you want the command to be... (`/alfred`)
-  * Request URL: `https://24392a0c.ngrok.io/slack/commands` when doing dev work (See ngrok stuff above).
+  * Request URL: `https://24392a0c.ngrok.io/slack/events` when doing dev work (See ngrok stuff above).
   * Short Description: `Ask Alfred about a project` or something
   * Usage Hint: `[project name]` I guess...
 * Interactive Components
   * Turn them on
-  * Request URL: `https://24392a0c.ngrok.io/slack/actions` (similar ngrok thing)
+  * Request URL: `https://24392a0c.ngrok.io/slack/events` (similar ngrok thing)
+* Slack Bot
+  * Create a slack bot.
+This is mostly used for its bot token.
 * Install the app to your workspace in the Basic Information section